tiprankstipranks

 Manufacturing - Risk 1

-We place great emphasis on workplace safety in our entire organization through various safety initiatives and training.
 We have manufacturing facilities that are susceptible to numerous industrial safety risks that can lead to personal injury, loss of life, and damage to property and equipment.
-While we take precaution to avoid incidents, we have experienced accidents in the past and may again in the future, which can negatively affect our safety record.
-A poor safety record can harm our reputation with existing and potential customers, jeopardize our relationship with employees, increase our insurance and operating costs and could adversely impact our business and results of operations.
+Even with precautions to avoid incidents, we have experienced accidents in the past and may again in the future, which can negatively affect our safety record.
+A poor safety record can harm our reputation with existing and potential customers, jeopardize our relationship with employees in a competitive labor market, increase our insurance and operating costs and could adversely impact our business and results of operations.

 Manufacturing - Risk 2